Funny Facts About Laughing That Are Sure to Make You Smile

 Laughing burns more calories than you may think

-No joke!
+This funny fact about laughing is no joke!
 Just 10 to 15 minutes of laughing a day can burn up to 40 calories, according to a Vanderbilt University study.
 Researchers determined that the increase in heart rate and oxygen consumption during these funny moments boosted the burn.

 Nashville is a really funny place